alphagov/govuk-entity-personalisation/src/make_data/banner_intervention/README.md

 ###### email_selects_one_result.sql ######

-- A REGEXP_CONTAINS statement defines all results pagePaths as a string that starts with the below, regardless of any following characters if they exist (which are captured by `.*`).
+- When a user selects a link on the results page, this is tracked as an EVENT hit:
+  `eventCategory = 'SmartAnswerClicked', eventLabel = 'the url they select'`
+- Therefore, by filtering sessionIds by `eventCategory = 'SmartAnswerClicked` will filter all sessionIds that click at least 1 link on the results page.
+- In the future, the 'SmartAnswerClicked' eventCategory may be used for other types of interactions.
+Therefore, future analyses also may need to filter by eventLabel.
+  However, for the current analyses, run between 03082021 - 16082021, this is not the case.
-- These are the pagePaths included that are linked from the results page:
+- These are the pagePaths that can be present in the eventLabel (i.e. the pages that are linked from the results page):
 `/run-business-from-home`
 `/renting-business-property-tenant-responsibilities`
 `/browse/business/premises-rates`